For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Sights are important, no matter what bow you’re using.

-The real reason you need one is due to visibility.
 You’ll be in a tree stand or up on a ridge, and that’s going to alter your line of sight.

 Bow sights ironically add something else into your line of sight, but they also give you something to focus on.